455291-1 Florida Heartland Regional Trail - Collier County

 - Serve as a main corridor for critical links and trail connectedness

-Because of the project’s extensive length, PD&E studies are being conducted for each county that is part of the Florida Heartland Regional Trail planning area: Collier, Hendry, Glades, Highlands, Hardee, and Polk.
+Because of the project’s extensive length, feasibility studies are being conducted for each county that is part of the Florida Heartland Regional Trail planning area: Collier, Hendry, Glades, Highlands, Hardee, and Polk.
 Each study will follow its own schedule to evaluate the Master Plan’s preliminary alternatives, assess environmental impacts, and solicit public input.
-A “no-build” alternative will also be considered which assumes that the trail will not be developed.

-A PD&E study is a comprehensive study that evaluates social, economic and environmental effects associated with proposed transportation improvements.
-The study helps FDOT reach a decision on the project’s type, location and conceptual design to meet its proposed purpose and need.
-The basic activities of a PD&E Study include:
+A feasibility study is a planning study that includes a preliminary evaluation of the social, economic and environmental effects associated with proposed transportation improvements.
+The study helps FDOT reach a decision on project segments that warrant more detailed analysis versus those that could be accelerated towards design and construction.

 Data Collection